Buffalo wings are a delight, and here’s how to reheat chicken wings effectively.

 Most typically in the US chicken wings are cut into two pieces for cooking, the wingette, and the drumette, with the tip being discarded.

-Here in the Middle East the whole wing tends to be cooked including the tip.
+In the Middle East the whole wing tends to be cooked including the tip.

-From reheating wings in a toaster oven to reheating wings in the oven there are many reheating methods for already cooked chicken wings.
+From reheating wings in a toaster oven to reheating wings in the oven there are many reheating methods for cooked chicken wings.

-How to Reheat Chicken Wings in the Oven
+How to reheat chicken wings in the oven

 Once the oven reaches the desired temperature, place the tray in the oven for fifteen minutes.

-How to Reheat Chicken Wings in the Microwave
+How to reheat chicken wings in the microwave

 Cook on high for 3 minutes or until wings are heated through.